AventusDAO/avn-bridge/README.md

 - **loadValidators(address[] calldata t1Address, bytes32[] calldata t1PublicKeyLHS, bytes32[] calldata t1PublicKeyRHS,
       bytes32[] calldata t2PublicKey))**\
 Function to initialise a set of validators.

-- **setAuthorisationStatus(address contractAddress, bool status)**\
-Enable / disable contracts permitted to access this contract's storage or funds.
-This is to enable future upgrades of the AVN contract.\
--- emits _**LogAuthorisationUpdated(address indexed contractAddress, bool status)**_

 - **setQuorum(uint256[2] memory quorum)**\
 Sets the ratio of validators required to prove consensus, in relation to the total number of registered validators (ie: the fraction of validators required to provide confirmation for a validator method to succeed).